640 South State StreetDover, Delaware 19901

 This test poses no known risks.

-Many different medications may affect your test results, including:
+Many different medicines may affect your test results.
+These include:

 Vitamin C supplements